‘The ground is shaking’ in southern Gaza. Is anywhere safe?

 As of Thursday, Israel’s military campaign in Gaza had displaced 1.93 million Palestinians, or 86% of the strip’s population, according to the United Nations, and killed more than 17,000 people, Gaza officials say.

+On Friday the United States vetoed a U.N.
+Security Council resolution, sponsored by the United Arab Emirates, demanding an immediate humanitarian cease-fire.
+The vote on the resolution was 13 to 1, with Britain abstaining.

-Shelter is extremely scarce.
+In southern Gaza, shelter is extremely scarce.

 At Rafah’s Duwwar Al-Awda roundabout, or “circle of return,” located 500 yards from the Egypt-Gaza border, dozens of men, women, and children resorted to lying on collapsed cardboard boxes on the street under the open sky.
 They clutched themselves, hoping that no artillery shelling or airstrikes hit nearby.